 Rota-Kiwan focuses on the Cub Scout camping experience with theme based campsites complete with nearby modern shower houses and flush toilets.
 Major activity areas include aquatics, shooting sports (rifle, archery, and shotgun), ecology conservation (nature), outdoor living skills (Scoutcraft), a fine arts area (photography and cinematography) and many other advancement and program opportunities.

 The Al Sabo Trail is a very sought after trail system in the community.
-Information on the Al Sabo Trail.
+Information on the Al Sabo Trail

 Located in the central part of Michigan’s Lower Peninsula, Camp Rotary has one of our country’s clearest spring-fed lakes, scenic rolling hills and fragrant pine trees, making it one of the most beautiful camps in the country.
-With over 1,100 acres and abundant natural resources, Camp Rotary is able to offer a wide variety of programs and welcomes Scout Troops, School, Church, Civic, and Fraternal organizations on a year-round basis.
+With over 1,100 acres and abundant natural resources, Camp Rotary is able to offer a wide variety of programs and welcomes Scout Troops, School, Church, Civic, Fraternal organizations and corporate groups on a year-round basis.

 Silver Trails is a 269.6 acre camp near Jeddo, Michigan, on the St. Clair-Sanilac County line.
 It is 28 miles North West of Port Huron, 78 miles North East of Detroit, 68 miles East of Flint and 88 Miles South East of the Tri-Cities; just a short 20 minute drive from a major shopping area.
 Silver Creek winds through the Scout camp, emptying into the Black River on the east end of camp.
 There are five cabins, three Adirondacks (3-sided shelters), and fourteen campsites.
 The camp’s Dining and Meeting Hall, known as the Rotary Lodge, was a gift from area Rotary Clubs and was completed in 1948.
 The camp was dedicated on November 1st 1945.
 Over the years, numerous other buildings and facilities were added to the camp.
 These include a chapel, health lodge, Order of the Arrow Trading Post, Nature Center, and most recently, a new Training and Activities Building.